cortexlabs/cortex/examples/pytorch/image-classifier/README.md

 ### Initialization

 Cortex executes the Python implementation once per replica startup.
 We can place our initializations in the body of the implementation.
-Let us download the pretrained Alexnet model and set it to evaluation:
+Let us download the pretrained AlexNet model and set it to evaluation:

 ```python
 model = torchvision.models.alexnet(pretrained=True)